25th Anniversary 2019 Conference

 - What are the gifts and insights, omissions and weaknesses, of British and Irish practical theology, viewed from wider international perspectives?
 What does British and Irish practical theology need to receive from other contexts?

 Please do join us for what promises to be a very significant conference for BIAPT and practical theology.
 The committee have worked hard to keep the conference very good value for money, which includes a gala dinner in the Metropolitan Cathedral crypt, and offers a substantial concessionary rate for students and the unwaged.
-Bookings will start in February.

 Professor Elaine Graham The Human Face of God: Notes on a Journey through Practical Theology